cryoilrj/QuakeSupport/QuakeMigrate/preprocessing/README.md

 :snowflake: If your sampling period > seconds decimal precision of your traces, your stream traces may have time offsets < sampling period
 :snowflake: QuakeMigrate performs its own stream trace alignment during runs, but outputs a long message for each trace that is realigned
 :snowflake: To prevent these messages from clogging up your output logs, use this script to nominally align your stream trace times
-:snowflake: Script assumes all traces in a single run have the same sampling frequency (e.g., 1000 Hz)
+:snowflake: Script assumes all traces in a single run have the same sampling frequency (e.g., `1000 Hz`)
 :snowflake: If you have modified this script to work with SEGY and/or SAC files, please submit a pull request to help others!
-:snowflake: Below is an example of a misaligned stream being realigned using this script (original start time `2019-01-03T23:55:00.000000`)
+:snowflake: Below is an example of a misaligned stream being realigned using this script (original start time: `2019-01-03T23:55:00.000000`)

 Before running the script:
 ![Screenshot of a misaligned stream](https://github.com/cryoilrj/QuakeSupport/blob/main/QuakeMigrate/preprocessing/misaligned_stream.png)